python/cpython/Doc/library/zipfile.rst

 .. data:: ZIP_DEFLATED

    The numeric constant for the usual ZIP compression method.
-This requires the zlib module.
+This requires the :mod:`zlib` module.
 No other compression methods are currently supported.

 .. seealso::